-- 1. has earned a minimum of 28 credits (effective Fall 2015), - 2. is in good standing (see Academic Standing of Undergradu-ate Students ASUS for additional information), - has the required grade-point average in designated combinations or sequences of courses within the 28 credit minimum (see Requirements for Admission to the College in the appropriate college section of the catalog), and - is selected for admission by the duly established selection committee in any department, college, or school where a specific limitation on enrollment has been established.
+1. has earned a minimum of 28 credits,

+- 2. is in good standing (see Academic Standing of Undergraduate Students ASUS for additional information), - has the required grade-point average in designated combinations or sequences of courses within the 28 credit minimum (see Requirements for Admission to the College in the appropriate college section of the catalog), and - is selected for admission by the duly established selection committee in any department, college, or school where a specific limitation on enrollment has been established.